Judicial corruption in India: Important cases

+In February 2026, the Supreme Court of India took suo motu cognisance of a Class 8 social science textbook published by the National Council of Educational Research and Training (NCERT), which contained a section discussing corruption and other structural challenges in the judiciary.
+A bench comprising Chief Justice Surya Kant and Justices Joymalya Bagchi and Vipul M. Pancholi ordered a complete ban on the publication, circulation, and digital dissemination of the textbook and directed authorities to seize copies already distributed.

 Impact

 Judicial corruption undermines the credibility of the legal system and erodes public faith in the rule of law.
-It creates unequal access to justice, where financially or politically powerful individuals can secure favorable outcomes, while ordinary citizens face protracted litigation and bias.
+It creates unequal access to justice, where financially or politically powerful individuals can secure favourable outcomes, while ordinary citizens face protracted litigation and bias.
 It also deters investment, as foreign and domestic businesses lose confidence in contract enforcement and legal predictability.
 Moreover, when judges accused of misconduct remain unpunished, it fosters institutional cynicism and a sense of impunity.

 Mechanisms of accountability

-Under Articles 124(4) and 217 of the Constitution of India, judges of the Supreme Court and High Courts can be removed by the President after a parliamentary process for proven misbehavior or incapacity.
+Under Articles 124(4) and 217 of the Constitution of India, judges of the Supreme Court and High Courts can be removed by the President after a parliamentary process for proven misbehaviour or incapacity.
 However, impeachment is rare and politically sensitive, with only a handful of attempts since independence.

 To address complaints internally, the judiciary adopted the “Restatement of Values of Judicial Life” in 1997 and established an “in-house procedure” allowing the Chief Justice of India or respective High Court Chief Justices to handle allegations of misconduct.
 While these mechanisms promote internal discipline, critics argue they lack transparency and independence, as proceedings are confidential and often inconclusive.

 Reform efforts

 Legal experts and commissions have proposed numerous reforms to enhance judicial integrity.
 These include making the collegium process more transparent, establishing an independent judicial accountability commission, mandating annual asset disclosures by judges, and digitizing court processes to minimize human discretion.
-The Digital India courts initiative, aimed at e-filing and video hearings, is also seen as a step toward reducing corruption opportunities.
+The Digital India courts initiative, aimed at e-filing and video hearings, is also considered a step toward reducing corruption opportunities.

 Public figures such as Fali S. Nariman, Prashant Bhushan, and Arundhati Roy have repeatedly called for external oversight and transparency to preserve the judiciary’s moral authority.